-This unit introduces notes on the bass strings.
-We'll also work on right-hand thumb technique and a new piece, First and Only.
+Today you'll be introduced to notes on the bass strings, work on right-hand thumb technique, and learn a new piece, First and Only.

 Thumb Technique